mtlong29/MySite/_posts/notes/uofl-intro-to-c-and-cpp.md/2018-01-08-data-types-conditions-and-looping-in-c.md

 ---
 layout: article

-permalink: /notes/getting-started-with-c-programming/
+permalink: /notes/data-types-conditions-and-looping-in-c/

-title: "Getting Started With C Programming"
+title: "Data Types, Conditions, and Looping in C"

 subtitle: "UofL - Intro to C and C++"